The different types of car-sharing

 These services rely on a fleet of vehicles owned by a company, a local authority, or sometimes a cooperative.
 The cars are made available to subscribers and managed centrally.
 There are generally two operating models:

 Note: Traditional car rental companies (such as Hertz, Avis, or Europcar) may also be considered a form of short-term vehicle sharing.
 These well-established companies operate out of numerous locations, typically near airports, train stations, and city centers.
-As this type of rental is already widely known, it is not covered in detail in this article.

-The Three Types of Car-Sharing
+The Three Types of Car-Sharing Compared

 Each option has its own set of advantages and limitations.
 Choosing the right one depends on your budget and travel habits.
-The comparison table below will help you better distinguish between the three main categories:

 ExamplesCo-oto, Paper logbook2EM, GoMore, Turo, GetaroundMobility, Ubeeqo, Citiz

-Geographical coverageAnywhere vehicle owners are locatedAnywhere vehicle owners are locatedMainly urban areas
+Geographic coverageAnywhere vehicle owners are locatedAnywhere vehicle owners are locatedMainly urban areas

-Duration of the relationshipMedium to long-termOccasionalOccasional or via medium/long-term subscription
+Relationship durationMedium to long-termOccasionalOccasional or via subscription

 Peer-to-Peer Car-Sharing: Pros and Cons